foshlabs/DialogSemiconductorWrapper/README.md

 make
 sudo make install
 ```
-Finally you have to edit configuration of bluez to the expperimental use (because BLE)
+Finally you have to edit bluez service configuration to the expperimental use (because BLE)
 ```sh
 sudo vim /lib/systemd/system/bluetooth.service
 ```
-and eddit line which starts with "ExecStart......" to this format:
+and eddit line which starts with "ExecStart......" into this format:
 ```sh
 ExecStart=/usr/local/libexec/bluetooth/bluetoothd --experimental
 ```